joelhulen/MCW-Azure-Synapse-Analytics-end-to-end-solution/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics end-to-end solution.md

 ## Abstract and learning objectives

-This workshop will challenge students to know about the breadth of functionality available within Azure Synapse Analytics, as well as to learn how to best configure a comprehensive advanced analytics solution for an enterprise customer in the retail space.
+In this whiteboard design session, you will work in a group to look at the process of designing an end-to-end solution using Azure Synapse Analytics.
+The design session will cover data loading, data preparation, data transformation and data serving, along with performing machine learning and handling of both batch and real-time data.

+At the end of this whiteboard design session, you will be better able to design and build a complete end-to-end advanced analytics solution using Azure Synapse Analytics.

 ## Step 1: Review the customer case study